titilda/appunti/Foundations of Artificial Intelligence/index.md

 ## Chapter Two: Agent

-**Agent**: Anything can be viewed as perceiving enviroment and acting upon that environment.
+**Agent**: Anything that can perceive an enviroment and act upon it.

 **Rational Agent**: This type of agent chooses the actions that maximizes the expected value of his **performance measure**.